-(a) Fish - The Proposed Project has the potential to result in temporary impacts to fish within the Hudson River during the installation of grout for the in-water soil improvement.
+- (a) Fish The Proposed Project has the potential to result in temporary impacts to fish within the Hudson River during the installation of soilcrete for the in-water soil improvement.
 These impacts include temporary increases in suspended sediments, movement of construction vessels through the water column, shading by the barges moored-in-place at the work site, and underwater noise associated with the sheet pile cofferdam installation/removal and vessel activity.
-Approximately 0.7 acres of soilcrete (approximately 120 feet wide and 270 feet long) will be between 1 and 2 feet above the mudline.
-This elevated portion of the soilcrete will provide habitat for encrusting organisms that will provide some foraging habitat for fish but would have a lower potential to accumulate sediment that would provide habitat for soft bottom habitat for benthic invertebrates and would not provide forage habitat to softbottom feeding fish species such as windowpane, skates, and summer and winter flounder.
-The loss of soft bottom habitat within the 0.7-acre elevated portion of the soilcrete represents a small loss of this type of habitat within the harbor estuary and will not adversely affect populations of benthic invertebrates.
-However, the loss of this area as foraging habitat for bottom-feeding fish such as will result in unavoidable adverse effects to EFH and other fish resources that will not be substantial.
-As compensation for the change in the nature and elevation of bottom habitat within the 0.7 acres, the Project Sponsor will monitor this area, in coordination with the USACE, NMFS, and the NYSDEC, for five years to assess its recovery as fish foraging habitat.
-About 0.8 acres of the soilcrete will be approximately level with the surrounding riverbed, and over time, sediments will be deposited over the soilcrete at sedimentation rates typical of the lower Hudson River, possibly providing some soft bottom habitat for benthic invertebrates and foraging habitat for bottom feeding fish.
-The Project Sponsor will also monitor the recovery of the remaining 0.80 acres of soilcrete for five years post-construction.

-- (6) Actions to Minimize Impacts to Aquatic Ecosystems and Organisms - The following measures implemented by the Proposed Project will minimize impacts to aquatic ecosystems and organisms within the Hudson River: - Use of cofferdams in the low-cover area to contain jet grouting activities, in accordance with best management practices for minimizing silt and as recommended by NMFS for the protection of sturgeon. - Installation and removal of steel sheetpile in the Hudson River low-cover area with a vibratory hammer. - Limiting sheetpile driving installation so that no pile driving installation or removal occurs between November 1 through April 30, to protect overwintering striped bass and winter flounder spawning. - In order to minimize potential behavioral impacts to migrating subadult and adult Atlantic sturgeon, sequencing cofferdam installation so that it commences in May in the section closest to the shore and moves outward toward the channel. - To minimize impacts to anadromous species spawning in Penhorn Creek, no in-water or sediment generating activities and pile driving would occur from March 1 through June 30. - After construction is complete, the Project Sponsor will monitor the recovery of the 1.5 acres for five years to assess the habitat use and re-sedimentation of the modified river bottom.
-Monitoring of this area will be conducted in consultation with the USACE, NMFS, and NYSDEC.
+These impacts are expected to be short-term and not result in long-term adverse impacts to fish.
+As such, there would be no significant adverse effect to fish as a result of the Proposed Project. - (6) Actions to Minimize Impacts to Aquatic Ecosystems and Organisms - The following measures implemented by the Proposed Project will minimize impacts to aquatic ecosystems and organisms within the Hudson River: - Use of cofferdams in the low-cover area to contain deep soil mixing activities, in accordance with best management practices for minimizing silt and as recommended by NMFS for the protection of sturgeon. - Installation and removal of king piles and sheetpile in the Hudson River low-cover area with a vibratory hammer.
+Turbidity curtains will be used during cofferdam removal and cofferdams would not be removed until the improved soil has hardened. - The area surrounded by the cofferdam would be checked for sturgeon prior to deep soil mixing.
+Should sturgeon become entrapped within the cofferdam area, work would cease and NOAA Fisheries would be notified. - Sheet and king pile installation and removal would not occur from January 21 through June 30 to avoid impacts to overwintering and migrating striped bass and other anadromous fish. - In order to minimize potential behavioral impacts to migrating subadult and adult Atlantic sturgeon, sequencing cofferdam installation so that it commences in the section closest to the shore and moves outward toward the channel. - To minimize impacts to anadromous species spawning in Penhorn Creek, no in-water or sediment generating activities and pile driving would occur from March 1 through June 30. - In the 0.7-acre area of the river bottom where the soilcrete would extend above the existing mudline, implementation of a five-year monitoring program following completion of construction, in consultation with USACE, NMFS, and NYSDEC, to assess recovery as fish foraging habitat.
+Also monitor the recovery of the remaining 2.3 acres of soilcrete for five years post-construction.
+Regular monitoring reports will be submitted to USACE, NMFS, and NYSDEC and will be made available on the Project website.
+In addition to the monitoring, NYSDEC is requesting additional mitigation for the modification of bottom habitat within the Hudson River.
+NYSDEC recommendations include contribution to the Estuarium at Pier 26 within Hudson River Park or purchase of credits from the Saw Mill Creek Wetland Mitigation Bank on Staten Island.
+Consultation with NYSDEC is ongoing.